 Charming Cave Hotel – the offer

 I highly recommend this place to everyone!
-Although it is without extravagant gadgets, fireworks or colorful rugs, but this place has a “soul”.
-There is a family atmosphere and a high standard of services.
+Although it is without extravagant gadgets, fireworks or colourful rugs, this place has a “soul”.
+There are a family atmosphere and a high standard of services.

 Charming Cave hotel – booking

-The owners of the hotel can communicate freely in English language.
-All local attractions can be booked even before arriving to Cappadocia.
+The owners of the hotel can communicate freely in the English language.
+All local attractions can be booked even before arriving in Cappadocia.
 It is because hotel contacts each client immediately after booking and offers their assistance in organizing free time.

-Let yourself to be tear off from the daily routine and fly! 😊
+Let yourself to be torn off from the daily routine and fly! 😊

 Turkey – my other posts